 Preparing for the MPE

 We strongly suggest that students review their math skills at least one month prior to taking Baylor's mathematics placement exam.
 This examination, which is one hour in length, is over basic college algebra, geometry, and trigonometry skills.
 There are 31 questions on our placement examination.
 Students are allowed to take our MPE only one time.We advise that students search the web for various internet math placement exam sites and to practice online mathematics exams that involve college algebra, geometry, and trigonometry problems.
-One site that we recommend for college algebra and geometry (however, it has very little trigonometry) is California's On-line Mathematical Analysis Readiness Test.
-This test is free of charge and students can try this exam as many times as they wish to help in their preparation for our examination.
-A very good site, also free to students, for a practice trigonometry test is the University of Texas at Tyler's Trigonometry Practice Exam.
 Since internet content is constantly changing, we encourage students to enlist a search engine (for example, Google or Yahoo) to find other practice placement examinations on the topics of college algebra, geometry, and trigonometry.